alanmouawad/FuzzyInformationRetrievalSystem/README.md

 # Fuzzy Information Retrieval System
 An Arabic Information Retrieval desktop app in C# using Fuzzy Logic to rank Word documents on marketing.
 It features an Arabic stemmer, custom Stop Words filtering (e.g., prepositions), and a smart caching system for instant re-search results.
 Files are ranked based on title match, term frequency, and proximity to the document's beginning.

-# Writing a Python script to generate a high-quality Markdown README file in English for the project.

-readme_en_content = """# Arabic Information Retrieval System using Fuzzy Logic
 ### High-Performance Desktop Application for Marketing Document Indexing & Retrieval

----

 ## 📌 About the Project
 This project is an advanced, high-performance **C# Desktop Application** designed for intelligent Information Retrieval (IR) from Arabic Microsoft Word (.docx) documents specializing in the marketing domain.

 Unlike traditional keyword-matching search engines, this system merges **Arabic Natural Language Processing (NLP)** with a custom **Fuzzy Inference System (FIS)**.
 It evaluates semantic relevance through approximate reasoning, matching words based on linguistic roots rather than literal text.
 The system features semantic stop-words filtering, structural text analysis, and an optimized caching engine ensuring sub-millisecond retrieval times for previously queried terms.

----

 ## 🚀 Key Features

 * **Advanced Arabic Stemming (NLP):** Integrates a morphological analyzer that strips search queries and document content down to their core Arabic roots (e.g., *تسويق*, *مسوّق*, *سوقنا* all map back to the root *س و ق*).
 This maximizes recall and handles the complex derivational nature of the Arabic language.